aaronbenny0506-lang/marquee-movie-search/README.md

 - Search hits `GET https://www.omdbapi.com/?apikey=...&s=<term>&type=<type>&page=<n>`.
 - Clicking a result hits `GET https://www.omdbapi.com/?apikey=...&i=<imdbID>&plot=full`.
 - The API key lives only in `localStorage` on the visitor's own browser — it is never bundled into the code or committed to the repo.

-## Credits

-Movie data and posters via the [OMDb API](https://www.omdbapi.com/).
-Not affiliated with IMDb.